West Ridge • 3 day – $890 (advanced) 2:1 ratio

 Inquire for private/custom climb rates

-The route involves a four-hour hike to high camp, a couple hour climb to the West ridge notch, and then 8 pitches of 5th class climbing up to 5.6 on the West Ridge itself.
+The classic West Ridge route is considered one of the best moderate alpine route climbs in North Cascades National Park, and is featured as one of the “Fifty Classic Climbs in North America”.
+The route involves a four-hour hike to high camp, a couple hour climb to the West Ridge notch, and then 8 pitches of 5th class climbing up to 5.6 on the West ridge itself.
 The best sections of the climb are on the ridge crest, and the entire route features impressive views down the North side of Forbidden to lonely Moraine Lake, as well as the spectacular North Face of Johannesberg Peak, the Quien Sabe Glacier on Sahale Peak, and other peaks in the Cascade Pass area.

 Of the three ridges we guide on Forbidden Peak, the East Ridge offers the most sustained rock climbing.
 The climb starts with a several hour approach up the ridges and gullies on the east side of the Unnamed Glacier (oddly its name) below Forbidden Peak, and eventually spits you out near the base of the climb on the East Ridge itself.
 6-8 pitches of rock up to 5.8 climb along the ridge crest and traverse both the south and north sides of the ridge bypassing several gendarmes and featuring the same magnificent views seen on the West Ridge.
 This route is usually done as part of a longer stay in Boston Basin.
 For the descent we use either the West Ridge or the East Ledges descent.